Tissue shape from cell-scale active tensions: Tension networks with constant pressure

 \subsection{Isogonal modes parametrize macroscopic self-stress}

 { }

 The large-scale mechanical state of the tissue is defined by the stress tensor $\sigma$, which we now relate to the microscopic configuration of tensions $\uptau_{ij}$ and isogonal potential $\uptheta_i$.
-Using the \emph{Batchelor formula}~\cite{Batchelor.Green1972} (also known as virial stress formula~\cite{Irving.Kirkwood1950}), we can calculate a coarse-grained tensile stress-tensor for an area $\upa$, e.g., a cell,
+Using the \emph{Batchelor formula}~\cite{Batchelor.Green1972} (also known as virial stress formula~\cite{Irving.Kirkwood1950}), we can calculate a coarse-grained tensile stress-tensor for a given area $A$,

 where each cell edge $(ij)$ simply contributes a force dipole of strength $\upell_{ij }\uptau_{ij}$.
-The total macroscopic stress is given by the sum of the tensile stress $\sigma$ and the isotropic intracellular pressure (which we assumed constant):
+The total macroscopic stress is given by the sum of the tensile stress $\sigma$ and the isotropic intracellular pressure (which, at this point, we assume constant):